bebhuvan/dumpster-garden/content/about.md

 I also want to thank [Jacky Zhao](https://x.com/_jzhao) for building [Quartz](https://quartz.jzhao.xyz/) and open-sourcing it.
 The fact that a non-tech idiot like me can figure out how to get this site up and running so easily using Quartz is a testament to the insane amount of work that's gone into building it.

 This tool is awesome, and the fact that Jacky was gracious enough to open-source it is ridiculous.
 I can easily imagine people, including myself, paying for it.
 At the very least, Jacky could've made some money by monetizing it.
+So, once again, thank you Jacky.

 ---